 Purchase the worksheet from the video [5.00 $]

-As promised, a lesson about how to lay down a good funk groove on this classic pop tune.
-This video follows my Mini House a concert video from yesterday where I perform in this exact style.
+As promised, a lesson about how to lay down a good funk groove on this classic pop tune: Just The Two Of Us - a 1981 R&B single written by Bill Withers, William Salter and Ralph MacDonald, and recorded by Grover Washington Jr. and Bill Withers.
+The song originally appeared on Washington's album Winelight (1980) - This video follows my Aimee's Mini House Concert: Just The Two Of Us - a concert video from yesterday where I perform in this exact style.
+Se also What Do You Think About When You Improvise

 Using the tune, "But Not For Me," I discuss open and close comping voicings for jazz piano.
 Email me if you would like a worksheet to go along with this video.